Snapshots

 Create Snapshots

-1. Navigate to Daytona Snapshots ↗
+- Navigate to Daytona Snapshots ↗

-2. Click the Create Snapshot button
+- Click the Create Snapshot button

-3. Enter the snapshot name, image (tag or digest), entrypoint, and resources
+- Enter the snapshot name, image (tag or digest), entrypoint, and resources

-• Snapshot name: Identifier used to reference the snapshot in the SDK or CLI
+- Snapshot name: Identifier used to reference the snapshot in the SDK or CLI.

-• Image: Base image for the snapshot.
-Must include either a tag (e.g., ubuntu:22.04) or a digest.
-The latest tag is not allowed.
+- Image: Base image for the snapshot.
+Must include either a tag or a digest (e.g.,

-• Entrypoint (optional): The entrypoint command for the snapshot.
+ubuntu:22.04).
+Thelatesttag is not allowed.
+Since images taggedlatestget frequent updates, only specific tags are supported.
+Same applies to tags such asltsorstable, and we recommend avoiding those when defining an image to prevent unexpected behavior. - Entrypoint (optional): The entrypoint command for the snapshot.
 Ensure that the entrypoint is a long-running command.
-If not provided, or if the snapshot does not have an entrypoint, sleep infinity will be used as the default.
+If not provided, or if the snapshot does not have an entrypoint,

-• Resources (optional): The resources you want the underlying Sandboxes to have.
+sleep infinitywill be used as the default. - Resources (optional): The resources you want the underlying Sandboxes to have.
 By default, Daytona Sandboxes use 1 vCPU, 1GiB memory, and 3GiB storage.

 Using public images

-Daytona supports creating snapshots from public images from Docker Hub or other public container registries.
+Daytona supports creating snapshots from any publicly accessible image or container registry.

-1. Navigate to Daytona Snapshots ↗
+- Navigate to Daytona Snapshots ↗

-2. Click the Create Snapshot button
+- Click the Create Snapshot button

 Once the snapshot is pulled, validated, and has an Active state, it is ready to be used.